nijatmazanli/Monitor-Managed-mode-changer/README.md

   -i INTERFACE  Enable/Disable Monitor mode
 ```

-This is list of them:
+This is a list of them:

 * Manual mode
 ```bash
  ./monitor-mode.py
   ```
-: In manual mode, you can see list of active interfaces like this:
+: In manual mode, you can see a list of active interfaces like this:

 ```text
 ┌──(.venv)─(user㉿user)-[~]